tamago324/vim-better-sml/README.md

 ## Future Features

 - [ ] Jump to definition
-- [ ] Highlight all uses and definition
+- [ ] Highlight all uses for a definition
-- [ ] Highlight unused definitions
-  - Might want to do as a CLI tool
-  - This way it could with with Syntastic to show markers in sign column
 - [ ] Handle non-standard mlton name/location
+- [ ] Make it easier to get started porting CM to MLBasis

 ## License